Omics Data Assistant

 In the assistant's input field, you can explore the data by asking questions.

-Below the input, you can use two controls to get started quickly:
+Below the input, you can use two controls to get started:

 Dataset Overview: Opens an AI-generated overview of the opened dataset.
 Use this to learn what the dataset contains without writing a prompt.
 You can still ask follow-up questions for specific details.